d-ries/linux-essentials/06_software/99_assignments.md

 Search with apt for a package that has something to do with 'usage and stats'.
 You will see `btop` as one of the results.
 Install the package and run the app

 ## Task 4
-Search with apt for a package that has something to do with colorful cat.
+Search with apt for a package that has something to do with 'colorful cat'.
 You will see `lolcat` as one of the results.
 Install the package and run the following commands:
 cd
 cat .bash_history
 lolcat .bash_history